greydanus/greydanus.github.io/2022-04-12-studying-growth.markdown

   <img src="/assets/studying-growth/comparison.jpg">
 </div>

 The diagram above shows how NCA take a step in the right direction.
 Unlike regular cellular automata, they represent each cell state with a real-valued \\(n\\)-dimensional vector and then allow arbitrary growth rules to operate on that domain.
 They do this by _parameterizing growth rules with a neural network and then optimizing the neural network to obtain the desired pattern of growth_.
-To showcase the model's expressivity, the authors trained it to arrange a population of a 1600 cells in the shape of a lizard using purely local interactions.
+To showcase the model's expressivity, the authors trained it to arrange a population of a 1600 cells in the shape of a lizard starting from local-only interactions between initially identical cells.

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:100%">
   <img src="/assets/studying-growth/nca_schema.jpg">